-Gas fireplaces add all of the warmth and ambiance of a fireplace, without the mess and hassle of wood.
-However, they aren’t perfect, and sometimes they will have problems that keep them from working as they should.
+Gas fireplaces add all the warmth and ambiance of a fireplace without the mess and hassle of wood.
+However, they aren’t perfect, and sometimes they’ll have problems that keep them from working as they should.

 If you can tell that gas is flowing, but the pilot light won’t light, the spark igniter is often the culprit.
 Check for debris between the igniter and thermocouple, and clean it if you find it.

 The thermocouple is a temperature sensor between the gas valve and the pilot light, and it will generate electricity to ignite the gas when necessary.
 If the thermocouple isn’t screwed in properly, the fireplace won’t work.
 Check to make sure it’s screwed in properly and placed correctly.

 The thermopile generates voltage and may be used in place of a thermocouple if your fireplace is fairly new.
 If you’ve ruled out all other problems, this is probably where your issue lies.
 However, replacing or testing the thermopile isn’t easy and may require a call to the pros, so rule out other problems first.